lostPixels/plot-runner-agent/api-documentation.md

-# NextDraw Plotter API Documentation
+# NextDraw Plotter API Documentation (Simplified)

-This document provides comprehensive details about the REST API endpoints available in the NextDraw Plotter API Server.
-Use this information to build a UI that interacts with the plotter system.
+This document provides comprehensive details about the REST API endpoints available in the simplified NextDraw Plotter API Server.
+This version removes the concept of projects and works with a single current SVG file.

 ## Base URL